 Joining HTI is a tangible expression of the Wheaton’s commitment to diversity, one of the college’s four Strategic Priorities.
 Nationwide, this demographic is the fastest growing among universities.
 The HTI program focuses on doctoral studies, but Wheaton has put into place other initiatives and established the Office of Multicultural Development to welcome and nurture its Latino/a students.

 Dr. M. Daniel Carroll R. (Rodas), Blanchard Professor of Old Testament at Wheaton College, has begun a four-year term on the HTI steering committee.
 Dr. Carroll R., who is half-Guatemalan, comes to Wheaton College after many years teaching in Central America and at Denver Seminary, where he launched a Spanish-speaking lay training program.
 He attends an Hispanic church in the area and is involved with Latino/a students on campus.
-The Biblical and Theological Studies department also enjoys the contributions of Dr. Carlos Sosa Siliezar, a New Testament scholar from Guatemala.
+The School of Biblical and Theological Studies also enjoys the contributions of Dr. Carlos Sosa Siliezar, a New Testament scholar from Guatemala.

 Clearly, Wheaton College is making strides in reaching out to prospective Latino/a students.
 There is more to be done.
 Come and be part of this wonderful movement at one of the country’s premier evangelical educational institutions!